 - 2.1.8.
 Benefit communities in need, GISCorps volunteers and their communities, GISCorps Partner Agencies and their affiliates, and the URISA community.

 2.2.
-In achieving its purposes GISCorps will rely on four kinds of supporters:
+In achieving its purposes GISCorps will rely on five kinds of supporters:

 - 2.2.2.
 GISCorps volunteers – persons who register on the GISCorps website to be considered for a GISCorps volunteer mission.